RahilMasood/Blender_AI/README.md

 ### 5. Start Creating!

 Access BlendAI by pressing `N` in the 3D Viewport to open the sidebar.
-You'll find it under "AI Code Generator."
+You'll find it under "AI Generator"

 ## Current Limitations